-Known as Le Saint-Germain, the French almond cake was invented in 1920 in Saint-Germain-en-Laye, near Paris.
-It's also deliciously dosed with rum and topped with boozy icing.
+Known as Le Saint-Germain, this French almond cake with rum was invented in 1920 in Saint-Germain-en-Laye, near Paris.
+It's also a great make-ahead recipe, as tastes even better 2-3 days later.

-Although the genuine recipe is a local secret by the creators at Patisserie Hardy, I have developed my own recipe for those of you who need a taste of Paris.
-Although usually with a tart base, it is also made without - making a moist, gluten free almond cake.
+Although the genuine recipe is a local secret by the creators at Patisserie Hardy, I have developed my own recipe for those of you who can't make it to Paris.
+Usually made with a tart base, it is also made without - making a moist, gluten free almond cake.

-As you can imagine, I've tried all sorts of ways to be able to extract the recipe from the patisserie's creators on rue des Louviers.
-Each time, however, they make it clear that the secret recipe has never left the laboratory since it was created in 1920.
-So, what's a girl to do?
+As you can imagine, I've tried all sorts of ways to be able to extract the recipe from the patisserie's creators on rue des Louviers!
+Each time, however, they make it clear that their secret recipe has never left the laboratory since it was created in 1920.

 Gluten Free French Almond Cake